sst/guide/_chapters/setting-up-the-sst-console.md

 ![Create PR environment SST Console](/assets/part2/create-pr-environment-sst-console.png)

 The two above environments tell the Console that any stage with the name `production` or starting with `pr-` should be auto-deployed to the given AWS account.
-By default, the stage names are dervived from the name of the branch.
+By default, the stage names are derived from the name of the branch.

 So if you _git push_ to a branch called `production`, the SST Console will auto-deploy that to a stage called `production`.